 Narrowing her eyes, the Zafara scrutinised him for a moment, and then turned and dropped to all fours.
 “Try to keep up,” she said.
 With that, she dashed into the night.

 “Pay attention to the trail!”
 Hyren called after her as he drew his sword and broke into a jog.
-Although she was fast, the commander’s long, loping strides allowed him to easily keep pace with her.
-He clutched the rope around his shoulders, pulling his bundle of weapons close to his back so outstretched branches wouldn’t pull it away.
+Despite her speed, the commander’s long, loping strides allowed him to easily keep pace with her.
+He clutched the rope around his shoulders, pulling his bundle of priceless weapons close to his back so outstretched branches wouldn’t tug it away.
 After all of the insanity he had been through lately, he was looking forward to his rightful compensation.
-He just had to make sure Terra was safe, first.
+He just had to get Terra to safety, first.

 The two Neopets passed through paths in the dense undergrowth that were just barely large enough for Hyren to fit through, and he wondered what had made them.
 He felt like hitting himself for not spending more time researching the Haunted Woods, but it had never figured largely into the invasion plan.
 Aside from that, Virtupets agents simply hadn’t returned all that much information on the mysterious and dangerous land.
 In fact, Hyren wouldn’t have been surprised if some agents had never returned at all.

-The Woods seemed to press in on them incessantly and the pricking at the back of the commander’s neck was constant, just like the sensation that something was following them, although every time he turned around he saw nothing.
+The Woods seemed to press in on them incessantly and the back of the commander’s neck constantly pricked, a sensation that something was following them, although every time he turned around he saw nothing.
 Hyren could only hope the light from Blynn’s lantern would keep danger at bay.

-The Grundo stopped at a small clearing where the earth was harder-packed than the soft soil they’d encountered so far.
-The tracks were now much more difficult to pick out.
+The Grundo stopped at a small clearing with harder-packed earth than the soft soil they’d encountered so far.
+He could barely pick out any tracks on this ground.
 They were hopelessly scattered and jumbled, and with too many of them to have possibly belonged to just one Werelupe.
 “Oh.
 Great,” he muttered.
 “Hold up!” he called to Blynn, who continued to sprint pell-mell toward one of many openings in the trees.